HVision-NKU/SRFormer/README.md

 [\[Paper\]](https://openaccess.thecvf.com/content/ICCV2023/papers/Zhou_SRFormer_Permuted_Self-Attention_for_Single_Image_Super-Resolution_ICCV_2023_paper.pdf) [\[Code\]](https://github.com/HVision-NKU/SRFormer) [\[Pretrained Model\]](#pretrain-models) [\[Visual Results\]](https://drive.google.com/drive/folders/1t_yvM5jRJn-YTz-po5tGj3xITItLbeCl?usp=sharing) [Demo]

+## Update Explanation
+We have uploaded a [realworld super-resolution model](#pretrain-models), which is trained based on real-esrgan.
+We may update the weights of the model in the future.
 ## Brief Introduction of Our Work
 SRFormer is a new image SR backbone with SOTA performance.
 The core of SRFormer is **PSA**, a **simple**, **efficient** and **effective** attention mechanism, allowing to build  large range pairwise correlations with even less computational burden than original WSA of SwinIR.
 SRFormer ([ICCV open access link](https://openaccess.thecvf.com/content/ICCV2023/papers/Zhou_SRFormer_Permuted_Self-Attention_for_Single_Image_Super-Resolution_ICCV_2023_paper.pdf)) achieves **state-of-the-art performance** in